openstack-archive/solar/resources/cinder_glance_puppet/README.md

    (optional) A list of the glance api servers available to cinder.
    Should be an array with [hostname|ip]:port
    Defaults to undef
+   Note: for this resource, it is decomposed to *_host and *_port due to existing implementation limitations

  ``glance_api_version``
    (optional) Glance API version.